lfarroco/purescript-phaser/README.md

 # purescript-phaser

-Bindingins for common PhaserJs 3 operations.
-As Phaser has a very large API, not everything is implemented.
+Bindings for common Phaser 3 operations.
+As Phaser has a large API, not everything is implemented.
-Feel free to open an PR or ask for a new binding!
+Feel free to open a PR or ask for a new binding!

-Some bindings allow a more FP-friendly way of handling operations, like passing a `Scene` as a argument for the `create` function, as we are not accesing use `this`.
+Some bindings allow a more FP-friendly way of handling operations, like passing a `Scene` as an argument for the `create` function, as we are not accessing use `this`.

-Here's an example running two scenes at once:
+Here's a simple example:

 ```
 module Main where